Jacob M. Held

 Jacob M. Held is an American philosopher and Professor of Philosophy and Assistant Provost for Academic Assessment and General Education at the University of Central Arkansas.
 He is known for his work at the intersection of philosophy and popular culture.

 Education

 Held received a BS in Philosophy from the University of Wisconsin - Madison in 1998.
 He then attended the University of Wisconsin - Milwaukee, receiving an MA in Philosophy in 2000.
 His master's thesis was on John Rawls.
-He attended Marquette University from 2000-2005, receiving his PhD in December of 2005.
+He attended Marquette University from 2000 to 2005, receiving his PhD in December 2005.
 His area of focus was 19th Century German philosophy.
 His dissertation, "Is there a Future for Marxist Humanism?" investigated the roots of ethical Marxism in the works of Fichte, Hegel, and Feuerbach and its legacy in critical theory, focusing on the work of Erich Fromm and Axel Honneth.

 Popular Culture and Philosophy

 Philosophy of Sex

 Held's work in the philosophy of sex focuses primarily on issues related to the First Amendment, obscenity law, and pornography.
 He has published extensively on pornography, dealing with issues such as pornography and art, pornography and discrimination, and pornography and speech.
 He has also published on issues related to gender, sexuality, and gay marriage.